kyma-project/kyma/docs/overview/51-telemetry-observability-overview.md

 The [OpenTelemetry](https://opentelemetry.io/) observability framework is the core tool where all of Kyma's raw data comes together.
 Among the data sources that flow into the OpenTelemetry collector are Kubernetes and Istio.

 > **NOTE:** All metrics relevant for observing the in-cluster Istio Service Mesh are collected separately.
-You can find more information about it on [Istio monitoring](link-to-istio-monitoring).
+You can find more information about it in the [Istio monitoring documentation](link-to-istio-monitoring).

 The collected telemetry data are exposed so that you can view and analyse them with the observability tools of your choice.